Office of Special Affairs

-The Office of Special Affairs (OSA), formerly the Guardian's Office, is a department of the Church of Scientology International.
+The Office of Special Affairs (OSA), formerly the Guardian's Office (GO), is a department of the Church of Scientology International.
 According to the Church, the OSA is responsible for directing legal affairs, public relations, pursuing investigations, publicizing the Church's "social betterment works," and "oversee[ing its] social reform programs".
 Some observers outside the Church have characterized the department as an intelligence agency, comparing it variously to the CIA or the KGB.
 The department has targeted critics of the Church with dead agent operations and character assassination.

-OSA is the successor to the now-defunct Guardian's Office, which was responsible for Operation Snow White and Operation Freakout; both are in Department 20 in the Scientology organizational chart.
-The most recent head of OSA International was Mike Rinder, who has since departed from the organization and criticizes it severely, appearing as a co-host on Leah Remini: Scientology and the Aftermath.
+OSA is the successor to the now-defunct Guardian's Office, which was responsible for Operation Snow White and Operation Freakout.
+OSA is in Department 20 (Department of Special Affairs) in the Scientology organizational chart, same as the Guardian's Office was.
+The most recently known Commanding Officer for OSA International is Linda Hamel, succeeding Mike Rinder, who left the Church of Scientology and became a fierce critic of the organization, appearing as a co-host on Leah Remini: Scientology and the Aftermath.

-Structure and personnel
+OSA Network

-At local Scientology organizations, directors (Special Affairs, Legal, Public Affairs) are OSA staff members.
-Local Directors of Special Affairs are known as DSAs.
+At local Scientology organizations, directors of the departments for Special Affairs, Legal, and Public Affairs are all staff members from OSA and report directly to OSA superiors instead of local church executives.
+OSA members sent to local churches are known as Directors of Special Affairs, or DSAs.
 Members of the Office of Special Affairs are drawn from the Sea Org.

+The headquarters of OSA are currently located on the top floor of the Hollywood Guaranty Building on Hollywood Boulevard in Los Angeles, California.

+Volunteers

-In addition to regular staff, some church members also act as volunteer collaborators for the office, which cuts down on private investigation and legal research expenses.
+In addition to regular staff, some church members also act as volunteer collaborators for the office, which cuts down on expenses for hiring private investigators and doing legal research.
 Some volunteers participate under the notion that they receive special "ethics protection".
 In one case a volunteer who read critical information about Scientology on the internet was led to believe that he would be unable to continue receiving services unless he performed a series of investigations for OSA.